 This paper looks at policy affecting airports in the UK, outside London and the South East of England, including the work of the Airports Commission and debates around it, and financial support for lifeline services.Jump to full report >>

 The Labour Government’s 2003 aviation White Paper generally supported a ‘predict and provide’ approach to aviation.
 It envisioned demand for air transport increasing over the following 25 years.
 Consequently, it generally supported the growth of regional airports outside the South East to grow those economies and divert flights away from the congested London area.

 The Coalition Government published its Aviation Policy Framework in March 2013 – this was largely a collection of technical but important changes that could be made to airports to increase capacity, improve efficiency and ensure that aviation growth in the UK would be sustainable in terms of noise and environmental pollution.

 The Airports Commission, under the chairmanship of Sir Howard Davies, was set up in September 2012 and tasked with making recommendations as to the timing and scale of any future airport capacity.
-It will not publish its final report and recommendations until after the 2015 General Election but in December 2013 it published an interim report indicating that demand would increase in London and the South East and that no regional airport option could replace the need for existing capacity in that area.
+The Commission’s interim report, published in December 2013, said that while demand was forecast to increase in London and the South East, no regional airport option could replace the need for existing capacity in that area.

 Commons Briefing papers SN00323